Security

 • FileCommandDetector: Uses the system file command for MIME type detection

-• ExternalParser: Executes arbitrary external programs to extract content
+• ExternalParser: Executes configured external programs to extract content

 • ExternalEmbedder: Uses external tools to embed content